astronomer/docs/astro/cloud-ide/run-sql.md

 To view your SQL cell within the context of an Airflow DAG, click **Code** to open your pipeline code.
 The Airflow DAG includes your SQL query as well as all of the code required to run it on Airflow.

 SQL cells use the Astro SDK to execute your queries.
-A standard SQL cells executes your query using `aql.run_raw_sql` and stores the results in XComs.
-A warehouse SQL cell runs your SQL query using `aql.transform` and the loads the results in your data warehouse.
+A standard SQL cell executes your query using `aql.run_raw_sql` and stores the results in XComs.
+A warehouse SQL cell runs your SQL query using `aql.transform` and loads the results in your data warehouse.
 See [Astro SDK documentation](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/raw_sql.html).